ESET Customer Advisory 2019-0008

 May 31, 2019

-Affected products will soon notify users of the necessary upgrade by means of a warning in the product protection status.
-This status will also be reported to ESET Remote Administrator / ESET Security Management Center, so that administrators of affected endpoints can notice the warning and schedule the upgrade procedure.
+All Affected products will soon notify users to upgrade with a warning in the product protection status.
+This status will also be reported to ESET Remote Administrator / ESET Security Management Center so that administrators of affected endpoints can notice the warning and schedule the upgrade procedure.

 Note: Even though an upgrade to the latest available version is always recommended, in order to resolve this issue, it is enough to upgrade to the latest build of the product version the user has currently installed, such as to version 6.6.2089.2 for users of any affected 6.6.x.x build.